The disturbing and bizarre disappearances on Auckland's west coast beaches

 The Mercer Bay track doesn’t run along the very cliff edge.
 It’s well-graded and not technically difficult, with few places where someone might fall.
 The few dangerous points are fenced off to prevent accidents.
 In addition, the cliffs may seem steep and vertical when you’re standing on top of them, but they mostly arc out seaward, usually many meters, and they are studded with ledges and sharp outcrops of rock.

-It takes six or seven seconds for a human body to fall 200m, by which time it’s traveling at more than 125 miles/hour (200km/hr) and so a person falling off the cliff would almost certainly leave traces of body parts or clothes on the cliff face on the way down.
+It takes six or seven seconds for a human body to fall 200m, by which time it’s traveling at more than 125 miles/hour (200km/hr).
+So, a person falling off the cliff would almost certainly leave traces of body parts or clothes on the cliff face on the way down.

 Even if Cherie Vousden and Kim Bambus fell clear of the cliffs somehow at a certain spot and into the water, it’s likely that their bodies would be found as they began to float after decomposition.
 Victims of drownings at Piha are usually found a few days later, up the coast at Muriwai.